KLFitter/KLFitter/doc/WhatIsKLF.md

 well as the missing transverse momentum components.
 An object of type `Particles` is passed to the `Fitter` object.
 The input quantities can either be set by defining `TLorentzVectors` and adding them to Particles object, or by using an interface.
-An example for a ROOT interface exists which reads the data from a flat ROOT tree.
+Please also refer to the [example](doc/Example.md) for the exact implementation.

 ### Combinatorics